olivierfriard/BORIS/.github/ISSUE_TEMPLATE/bug_report.md

 Important points to add in your bug report
 ===========================================

-1) Indicate the version of BORIS

-Verify you are using the last version (http://www.boris.unito.it/download) otherwise no bug report will be accepted.
+1) Indicate the version of BORIS (Verify you are using the last version http://www.boris.unito.it/download)

 2) Verify the integrity of your BORIS project using: Project > Check project integrity

 3) Describe the bug